 How do you relay your most significant weakness to an interviewer in a positive light?
 First of all, honesty is the best policy; however, think about a trait or skill that you would like to improve upon, and one that you know yourself that you could do better.
 Determine how you can communicate it, as well as state how you plan to overcome it.

 In addition, choose an issue that some might consider an asset.
 For example, you may say, “All of my work becomes special projects to me, ones that I am continually committed to; therefore, I have a hard time of letting go or relying on someone else to follow through.
 I need to work more on trusting other qualified team players to continue the process.”
 There are many “weaknesses” that you can turn into positive situations to express an answer that your interviewer will respect and understand.

 Employers do not want perfect employees; they want honest employees that will be forthcoming about the things that they can and can’t do.
 The only trick to these types of questions is making sure that you end them on a positive note and answering them in a way that you are not disqualifying yourself, but just reflective, open to criticism and willing to improve.

 Why do you want to work here?

-Explain how you dealt with a problem with a coworker in the past.
+How have you dealt with a coworker problem in the past?